maratsubkhankulov/round-fp8/README.md

 # FP8 stochastic rounding

-An implementation of stochastic rounding from bfloat16 to fp8 based on this [article](https://nhigham.com/2020/07/07/what-is-stochastic-rounding/)
+An implementation bfloat16 to fp8 quantization using stochastic rounding based on this [article](https://nhigham.com/2020/07/07/what-is-stochastic-rounding/)

 ## Tests
 ```